MudassarAli4/blog-post/README.md

 ## Features

 ### User Features
+- Register and log in to an account.
+- Update username and password through profile settings.
+- Create new blog posts and assign categories.
+- Edit or delete their own blog posts.
 - Browse blog posts by category.
 - View individual blog posts with detailed content.
 - Responsive and user-friendly design optimized for all devices.

 ### Admin Features
-- Create new blog posts with categories.
+- View and manage all user-created blogs.
-- Edit existing blog posts.
+- Edit or delete any blog post.
-- Delete blog posts.
 - Manage posts through a secure admin panel.

 ## Technologies Used